Speedcubing-Canada/docs-speedcubing-canada/public/src/canadian-championship-bidding-policy.md

 - The Canadian Championship Selection Committee **must** include all current members of Speedcubing Canada's Board of Directors.
 - The selected leader _may_ add additional members as a part of the Canadian Championship Selection Committee.
   - Selected members **must** be Speedcubing Canada members at the time of selection.
-  - Selected members _should_ have previous experience in organizing large competitions.
+  - Selected members _should_ have previous experience in organizing regional or national competitions.

 ## Canadian Championship Timeline Development